bobbadshy/touchosc_obxd_template/README.md

 - Octave and transpose buttons.

+### Keyboard settings panel

+The keyboard features can be configured on the "Keyboard settings" panel.
+Tap the arrow button on the right of the keyboard controls section to show or hide the panel.

 ### Positional velocity and modulation support

 The keys support registering vertical, as well as horizontal touch movement.